-A documented workflow gives all your processes a firm foundation, resulting in consistency.
+A documented workflow gives all your processes a firm foundation, resulting in – God bless it – consistency.
 It also helps new writers get up to speed quickly.

-In this guide we’ve outlined our content marketing workflow.
+In this guide, we’ve outlined the main steps in our content marketing workflow.
 You can use it as an example when creating your own.

 1. Develop a content plan

-Before you start thinking about article titles for your blog and posts for social media, ask yourself these three questions:
+Before you start thinking about article titles for your blog, ask yourself these three questions: